Nasruddinkhan/okta-with-angular-pkce-flow/README.md

 Please![step-4](https://github.com/Nasruddinkhan/okta-with-angular-pkce-flow/assets/35895259/08e45688-e8d1-4442-a6b7-d288ededa934)

+# Step 5
+ preview the details and copy the client id.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.